zerosugar/js-coding-challenges/NOTES.md

 # Roadmap

+* Repo
-* Start with one toy problem
+	* $ Start with one toy problem
-* Get npm test working with only most recently changed files
+	* $ Get npm test working with only most recently changed files
+* Website
+	* Get it up and running
+	* Figure out Github API
+	* Simple login, login automatically creates your new branch
 * Add CONTRIBUTING.md document
   * Add documentation on the naming scheme of exercise vs test files
   * Provide a template for creating new exercises
+* Upgrades
+	* website: list of all problems
+	* website: ability to star good problems
+	* website: ability to search for problems by tag

 # Bits of Potentially Helpful Code